Who has access to my records?

 What are resident credits?

 Resident credits are those earned in courses taught by UW-Superior instructors.
 They may be on-campus or online courses.
-The study abroad program in Scotland, cross-registration with UMD and CSS courses are considered resident credits as well.
+The study abroad program in Scotland, cross-registration courses with UMD and CSS, as well as courses in the Beijing-Wuzi joint degree program are considered resident credits.

 Students must earn a minimum of 30 resident credits to graduate from UW-Superior.